Google Workspace : Collaboration + productivity apps (opens in new tab)

 But delve into the small print and you'll realize their free versions are not actually licensed for small business use – and you wouldn't want to get your business into legal hot water.

-Instead, turn to Comodo Antivirus For Small Business, which has a license agreement that specifically states it's valid for small business use.
+Instead, turn to Comodo Business Security, a free antivirus which has a license agreement that specifically states it's valid for small business use.
 It's a fine, no-nonsense package valid for both Windows and Mac devices – there's the usual free AV upgrade hassle, and you'll certainly get more features and stronger security for your business if you do make the leap, but for cash-free protection it's entirely adequate.